 - WRX.
-Turbocharged rocket that offers a whole lot more performance than its price tag would suggest.
+Turbocharged rally-inspired rocket that offers a whole lot more performance than its price tag would suggest.

-Japan’s Suzuki Motor Corporation can trace its roots back to 1909, when the Suzuki Loom Works were founded to build weaving looms for Japan’s booming silk industry.
+Japan's Suzuki Motor Corporation can trace its roots back to 1909, when the Suzuki Loom Works was founded to build weaving looms for Japan's booming silk industry.
 The company made the switch to motorcycle manufacturing after World War II and produced its first commercial vehicle in 1955.